Overview

 </div>

-The calendar components representing the day, week and month views are hidden/displayed depending on the view state variable value.
-The visible attribute of each calendar component will only be set to true when the view value equals the corresponding calendar view.
+The calendar components representing the day, week, and month views are hidden or displayed depending on the value of view.
+The visible property of each component is only set to true for the active view.

 <DayPilotCalendar